 Our ability to distribute avocados is limited by our ability to acquire supply from third-party growers and to produce on our own farms.
 With a limited number of avocado trees on our farms and on the farms from which we purchase, our ability to obtain supply from third parties and adapt to any changes in demand of our product is constrained.
 If we are unable to purchase sufficient volumes from third-party growers at acceptable prices or demand for our products were to increase in the future, we would need additional production capacity, which may take time, whether by purchasing additional fruit from third-party suppliers or by waiting for our younger avocado trees to bear fruit.
 These purchases may expose us to increases in short-term costs and additional production may expose us to additional long-term operating costs.
-If supply were to decrease dramatically in the future, whether as a result of damage to farms, inclement weather, drought, labor issues, or other problems, we may not be able to purchase sufficient fruit or prices could dramatically increase.
+If supply decreases dramatically, whether as a result of damage to farms, inclement weather, drought, labor issues, or other problems, prices have and could dramatically increase and we may not be able to purchase sufficient fruit.
 The impact of the limited supply and increased prices could decrease our revenues or increase our costs of goods sold, which would harm our business and financial results.